homemadearcade/zero/todo/BACKLOGTODO.md

 TODO FEATURES ( MAYBE ) BACKlog

+You should be able to ^ highlight for the cobrowsing user any thing  We need to be able to HIGHLIGHT a div or UNLOCKABLE

+Most recently used.
+Just have a > chevron right to open the entire set of classes, brushes, colors, etc. Every time a brush or color is selected, set a lastUsedDate on it and sort by that :)

 Its all floating action buttons?
 Theres recently used brushes, recently used classes, then theres recently edited ( stages, dialogues ) I guess thats baiscally what we have?
 Hmm not sure...yeah maybe all those things are sorted by recently used... and then PLUS is outside of that scope as a FAB.
 And then The last item in the grids is like Open Modal for More which gives you a grid modal view of infinite items

 Spray Can, Paintbrush, Crayon?